Have you ever had a shopping trip at the mall that sounds like this?

 Not yet, at least.

 We were just a brand new website with slightly too expensive and too vanilla dresses.
 We had no idea how much more there was too learn.
+We needed natural fabrics.
+We needed pockets.
+We needed more feedback.

 It would be another three weeks before we had the first "Cha-ching!" notification alerting us that someone had bought a dress.

 And it would be another 3 grueling years before we ever turned a profit.
 If we could have returned the dresses and gotten our money back, I think we would have done that a long time ago, haha.
 But I'm glad we didn't have that option.
 Our failure taught us to be tougher.
 Smarter.
 Wiser.
 Better listeners to what our customers really wanted.
+And we exercised faith that God would still make this a success like we thought he would.

 I got better at designing dresses, and Ryan got better at marketing them.
 We have had 1000 little breakthroughs along the way.
-Fast forward to today, and now we sell 100s of dresses every month, we partner with incredible influencers and affiliates, and we frequently sell out of dresses faster than we can even get them restocked!
+Fast forward to today, and now we sell 100s of dresses every month, we partner with dozens of incredible influencers and affiliates, and we frequently sell out of dresses faster than we can even get them restocked!

 What a blessing.